Dai-Wenxun/MotionLCM/README.md

 ## 🚀 Train your own models

-We provide the training guidance for both text-to-motion and motion control tasks.
+We provide the training guidance for motion reconstruction, text-to-motion and motion control tasks.
 The following steps will guide you through the training process.

 <details>
   <summary><b> 1.
 Important args in the config yaml </b></summary>